phantomphildius/manager-readme/README.md

 ### Feedback

 I am always hungry for feedback on what I can do better.
 I also enjoy praise, but because I don't know how to accept it well - and want to be better for the team - I appreciate hearing about ways I can **improve** even more.
 Delivery of this feedback in public or private is fine by me, the only thing I ask is that it is done sooner rather than later!

-Before I deliver feedback I will make sure to understand your preferred method of receiving it, but I will strive to make it frequent and meaningful.
+When I deliver feedback I will make sure to understand your preferred method of receiving it.
+With those preferences in mind, I will also strive to deliver feedback frequently and rapidly after an event that merits comment.
+Lastly, I will be honest about how I think you are doing, and I only ask that you trust that what I say is always with your best interest in mind.

 ### How I like to Collaborate